cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 ```

  I was a bit sloppy with the ending.
 You could write `end program Hello`
- the command `stop` stops all execution, and `end` ends everything, in this case the program Hello.
+ the command `stop` stops all execution, and `end` ends everything, in this case, the program Hello.
  So me being sloppy does not matter.

 ### Executing your first code

 Before you can execute or run your code, you must `compile` it, which means you must translate it into
 machine language.
 This is done with a `compiler`.
 There are different compilers on the market.
-We are using the `GNU` compiler `gfortran`, which is free and installed in your UNIX setup.
+We use the `GNU` compiler `gfortran`, which is free and installed in your UNIX setup.

-The simplest way to compile is with the command
+The simplest way to compile it is with the command

 ```shell
 gfortran hello.f90